Logo

 C.A.R.E. - Compact Affordable Real-time ECG

-• Designed and prototyped a low-cost, pocket-sized ECG device using the AD8232 chip and Bluetooth-enabled data transmission for real-time heart monitoring.
+• Designed and prototyped a low-cost, pocket-sized ECG device using AD8232 + Bluetooth.

 • Link to the repository